Karen-Trippler/AmericanExpressHack/README.md

 ## Set-up Instructions

 Simply pull or manually download the repository.
-Then open `website.html` with your preferred browser (Firefox and Chrome have been tested so please be aware that issues might arise with other browsers)
+Then open `website.html` (Questionnaire) and `jargonwebsite.htmml`(Jargon Buster) with your preferred browser (Firefox and Chrome have been tested so please be aware that issues may arise with other browsers).
+The websites were developed using HTML, CSS and JavaScript.